paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-077-miscellaneous-provisions.md

     (iii) no interest shall be payable on amounts referred to in clauses (i) and (ii) of paragraph (2) or in the case of any nonqualified withdrawal arising from the application of the recapture provision of section 606(5) of the Merchant Marine Act, 1936, as in effect on December 31, 1969.

-(4) **Interest rate** — For purposes of paragraph (3)(C)(ii), the applicable rate of interest for any nonqualified withdrawal—

-  (A) made in a taxable year beginning in 1970 or 1971 is 8 percent, or

-  (B) made in a taxable year beginning after 1971, shall be determined and published jointly by the Secretary of the Treasury or his delegate and the applicable Secretary and shall bear a relationship to 8 percent which the Secretaries determine under joint regulations to be comparable to the relationship which the money rates and investment yields for the calendar year immediately preceding the beginning of the taxable year bear to the money rates and investment yields for the calendar year 1970.
+(4) **Interest rate** — For purposes of paragraph (3)(C)(ii), the applicable rate of interest for any nonqualified withdrawal shall be determined and published jointly by the Secretary of the Treasury or his delegate and the applicable Secretary and shall bear a relationship to 8 percent which the Secretaries determine under joint regulations to be comparable to the relationship which the money rates and investment yields for the calendar year immediately preceding the beginning of the taxable year bear to the money rates and investment yields for the calendar year 1970.

 (5) **Amount not withdrawn from fund after 25 years from deposit taxed as nonqualified withdrawal**

-  (A) *In general* — The applicable percentage of any amount which remains in a capital construction fund at the close of the 26th, 27th, 28th, 29th, or 30th taxable year following the taxable year for which such amount was deposited shall be treated as a nonqualified withdrawal in accordance with the following table: If the amount remains in the fundThe applicable at the close of the—percentage is— 26th taxable year 20 percent 27th taxable year 40 percent 28th taxable year 60 percent 29th taxable year 80 percent 30th taxable year 100 percent.
+  (A) *In general* — The applicable percentage of any amount which remains in a capital construction fund at the close of the 26th, 27th, 28th, 29th, or 30th taxable year following the taxable year for which such amount was deposited shall be treated as a nonqualified withdrawal in accordance with the following table: If the amount remains in the fund at the close of the—The applicable percentage is— 26th taxable year20 percent 27th taxable year40 percent 28th taxable year60 percent 29th taxable year80 percent 30th taxable year100 percent.

   (B) *Earnings treated as deposits* — The earnings of any capital construction fund for any taxable year (other than net gains) shall be treated for purposes of this paragraph as an amount deposited for such taxable year.